Workplace discrimination

 Other ways of getting help

-The FWO does not have jurisdiction to deal with all unlawful discrimination complaints.
-Where a complaint or enquiry is outside our jurisdiction, you will be referred to the appropriate organisation.
-For example, if an employee is being bullied or harassed by colleagues, they will need to seek assistance from the relevant state or territory Workplace Health and Safety Authority.
+We do not have jurisdiction to deal with all unlawful discrimination complaints.
+If you contact us about a complaint or enquiry that is outside our jurisdiction, we will refer you to the appropriate organisation.
+For example, if we receive an enquiry from an employee being bullied or harassed by a colleague at work, we will need to refer the employee to their relevant state or territory work health and safety authority for help.

 If you are a member of a trade union or employee association, they may also be able to help you.